chase-scott/Monopoly/README.md

 ### Known issues:

-Tile display is not entirely perfect, sometimes information is clipped depending on display.
+Tile display is not entirely perfect, where the vertical and horizontal tile size isn't uniform.
 Will polish this in next milestone.

 ### Roadmap ahead: